delprofundo/serverless_chassis/README.md

 #### continuous integration

-this chassis includes a circleCi configuration, i have left my personal dev account config in here as an example. we add a workflow per deveopler/stage, if you choose to do the same you will need to [configure your context in circleCi](https://circleci.com/docs/2.0/contexts/) either with the credentials created above or a specific set (the latter is strongly recommended).
+this chassis includes a circleCi configuration, i have left my personal dev account config in here as an example. we add a workflow per developer/stage, if you choose to do the same you will need to [configure your context in circleCi](https://circleci.com/docs/2.0/contexts/) either with the credentials created above or a specific set (the latter is strongly recommended).

 #### configurators folder

-this is where serverless component like tables, streams and bindings should be created. these are then referenced in the Resources section of serverless.yml
+this is where serverless components like tables, streams and bindings should be created. these are then referenced in the Resources section of serverless.yml

 #### lib folder